michaeldavidpryor/budget-tracker/README.md

 # Budget Tracker
- add expenses and deposits to your budget with or without a connection.
+ Add expenses and deposits to your budget with or without a connection.
 When entering transactions offline, they'll populate the total when brought back online.